ECTS

 Objectives

-Sequence 1: Preparing a naturalist appraisal
+Sequence 1: Preparing a naturalist assessment

 Sessions 2 & 3: Reading articles - Duration: 6 hours

-Session 4: Bibliographic research tools and report formatting - Duration 1.5 hours
+Session 4: Bibliographic research tools and report formatting - Duration: 1.5 hours

-Sequence 2: Performing a naturalist appraisal
+Sequence 2: Conducting a naturalist assessment

-Presentations are prepared at the beginning of the session for 30 minutes, using a computer connected to the Internet and a guide sheet.
+Presentations are prepared at the beginning of the session for 30 minutes using a computer connected to the Internet and a guide sheet.
 Presentations last 5 minutes.
 Each presentation is followed by 5 minutes of comments.

 Sequence 3: Communicating naturalist expertise